The Jungle Book (1967 film): Music

 The film's score was composed by George Bruns and orchestrated by Walter Sheets.
-Two of the cues were reused from previous Disney films: the scene where Mowgli wakes up after escaping King Louie used one of Bruns' themes for Sleeping Beauty; and the scene where Bagheera gives a eulogy to Baloo when he mistakenly thinks the bear was killed by Shere Khan used Paul J. Smith's organ score from Snow White and the Seven Dwarfs.
+Two of the cues were reused from previous Disney films: the scene where Mowgli wakes up after escaping King Louie used one of Bruns' themes for Sleeping Beauty (1959), and the scene where Bagheera gives a eulogy to Baloo when he mistakenly thinks the bear was killed by Shere Khan used Paul J. Smith's organ score from Snow White and the Seven Dwarfs (1937).

-The score features eight original songs: seven by the Sherman Brothers and one by Terry Gilkyson.
-Longtime Disney collaborator Gilkyson was the first songwriter to bring several complete songs that followed the book closely but Walt Disney felt that his efforts were too dark.
+The score features six original songs: five by the Sherman Brothers and one by Terry Gilkyson.
+Longtime Disney collaborator Gilkyson was the first songwriter to bring several complete songs that followed the book closely, but Walt Disney felt that his efforts were too dark.
 The only piece of Gilkyson's work which survived to the final film was his upbeat tune "The Bare Necessities", which was liked by the rest of the film crew.
 The Sherman Brothers were then brought in to do a complete rewrite.
 Disney asked the siblings if they had read Kipling's book and they replied that they had done so "a long, long time ago" and that they had also seen the 1942 version by Alexander Korda.
 Disney said the "nice, mysterious, heavy stuff" from both works was not what he aimed for, instead going for a "lightness, a Disney touch".
 Disney frequently brought the composers to the storyline sessions.
 He asked them to "find scary places and write fun songs" for their compositions that fit in with the story and advanced the plot instead of being interruptive.

-Release and reception
+Release

+Original theatrical run

-Original theatrical runThe Jungle Book was released in October 1967, just 10 months after Walt Disney's death.
-Some bookings were in a double feature format with Charlie, the Lonesome Cougar.
-Produced on a budget of $4 million, the film was a massive success, grossing domestic rentals of $11.5 million by 1968.
+The Jungle Book premiered at the Grauman's Chinese Theatre in Hollywood on October 18, 1967, ten months after Walt Disney's death.
+The premiere served as a fundraiser for the Los Angeles Zoo, which had been founded the year before.
+By December 1967, The Jungle Book was released in theaters; some bookings were in a double feature format with a live-action film Charlie, the Lonesome Cougar (1967).

+Produced on a budget of $4 million, The Jungle Book was a massive box-office success, grossing domestic rentals of $11.5 million by 1968.
 By 1970, the film had grossed $13 million in domestic rentals, becoming the second highest-grossing animated film in the United States and Canada.
-The film earned over $23.8 million worldwide becoming the most successful animated film released during its initial run.
+The Jungle Book also earned over $23.8 million worldwide, becoming the most successful animated film released during its initial run.